 - Distance: 2.6 km Time: 22 minutes Frequency: 3x week

-- Nature Alert: If you have to torture yourself with running, this trail is the place to do it.
+- Nature Alert: If you have to punish yourself with running, this trail is the place to do it.
 Lots of beautiful wildflowers, birds of prey, and more.

 But that was the least of my problems.
 I’ve concluded that I’m not cut out for running.
 To be perfectly graphic, the feeling of excess fat on my hips flopping around as I ran was grossly uncomfortable and semi-revolting.
 And that seemed to alternate with my inability to take in air.
 Oh body, we have work to do.
 I hated feeling so separate from my body.

 Considering I walk briskly for at least 5 km each day, I couldn’t believe running could be such a challenge.
 But remember what I said at the start about getting comfortable with being uncomfortable?
 That’s your clue.
 How many of us intentionally do things each day that we know are good for us but feel really uncomfortable?
 Not many!
 Instead, we gravitate toward activities that keep us in our comfort zones.